 On the way to the Blue Pond we had a Hokkaido-kind of lucky experience: coming across a wild fox!
 She was strutting around a parking lot with its winter outfit (thick mane) when we came close.
 First came to my mind the Little Prince’s Fox, the one asking to be tamed, then I remembered the story in Sapiens, about how our ancestors domesticated animals and make them fear us using various weapons and leash… She stopped immediately and eyed us cautiously before slowly disappearing into the woods.
 Meeting the fox was one of my favorite parts of the trip, reminds me of the time we saw wild deer on the way to Lake Shikotsu in February!

 Hokkaido is definitely my favorite travel destination in Japan.
 I mean I like Kyoto’s relic, the ancient temples and gardens, the traditions.
 I love the oldish atmosphere (I’m rather old school), but the temples can be overcrowded and some of the old traditions remind me of aristocracy and patriarchy which I do not appreciate (while it is arguably ‘Japanese’ in general).
-I’ve never been to the Okinawa islands, because they seem familiar, so I can’t say.
-I like Hiroshima, but the nature of Hokkaido is unbeatable.
-It is is raw, rustic, casual, what I look for in travel destination.
-I can relax, be myself, be friendly or be distant whenever I want to, and find inspiration and refreshment of course.
-Where to next?
-Thinking of Oita, Nagano, or yet other parts of Hokkaido!
+I’ve never been to the Okinawa islands, because they seem familiar to Indonesia, so I can’t say.
+I like the spirit, tranquility, and humility of Hiroshima, but the nature of Hokkaido is unbeatable.
+It is raw, rustic, casual, what I look for in travel destination.
+I can relax, be myself, be friendly or be distant whenever I want to, be inspired, and be refreshed of course.